Welcome to today's edition of the Rush 24-7 podcast.

 Big oil making out big time.

-Chevron Corporation's fourth quarter profit climbed 20% to $4.14 billion, a company record that continued the most prosperous stretch in the oil company's 126-year history as it capitalizes on high fuel prices that is squeezing consumers and ruffling politicians.
+Chevron Corporation's fourth quarter profit climbed 20% to $4.14 billion, a company record that continued the most prosperous stretch in the oil company's 126-year history as it capitalizes on high fuel prices that are squeezing consumers and ruffling politicians.

-So the profits this who is this?
+So the profits, who is this?

 This is the Associated Press.